-This appliance uses a DSI to ignite the fuel/air mixture in the combustion chamber and sense flame during operation.
+This appliance uses a direct spark igniter to ignite the fuel/air mixture in the combustion chamber and sense flame during operation.
 The DSI is a durable, reliable component that resists breakage due to handling or inadvertent impact with other objects.